Install on Google Kubernetes Engine

 Creating a Kubernetes cluster

-To make sure the cluster is large enough to host all the Knative and Istio components, the recommended configuration for a cluster is:
+To make sure the cluster is large enough to host Knative and its dependencies, the recommended configuration for a cluster is:

 - Kubernetes version 1.11 or later